klm127/club-crawler/Readme.md

 ## Crawler

 This will be a dungeon crawler style javascript web game made with Phaser.
-It will run in the browser and eventually be embedded in the website
+It will run in the browser and eventually be embedded in the website.

+It will be sort of like the Arcade classic, gauntlet.
+Top down deal, where maybe you have to click to fire.
+Once we get something basic running, maybe we can add multiplayer, random map generation, etc.

 If you would like to help on this project, it needs:

+- Levels
+    - Uses [tiled](https://www.mapeditor.org/) for level editing

-Images/Sprites
+- Images/Sprites
     - bad guys
     - items
     - players